ThunderDoesPlugins/StaffChat/README.md

 ## Intended Usage

-This plugin was created to allow servers with multiple staff members to cooperate together while chatting silently between each other without /tell and with the ease of use
+This plugin was created to allow servers with multiple staff members to cooperate together while chatting silently between each other without /tell and with ease of use!

 ## Commands:

-Command starts with /staffchat alias is /sc
+StaffChat's command starts with /staffchat alias is /sc

 | Command             | Info                                                      |
 |---------------------|-----------------------------------------------------------|